traitecoevo/plant/doc/design.md

 to check arguments in a way that the compiled code need not do (e.g., checking bounds before accessing containers.

+### An alternative approach

+Some of the classes get quite large because of all the R interface code bolted on (e.g. `Patch`, in particular).
+Another way to do this could be to have a class (e.g. `Plant` friend a class `rPlant`) and export just that.
+Then the important guts of the model stay nice and clean while the bits for R get kept off on the side.

+Will require a lot of forwarding functions, but looking at the code, that's mostly how it's done anyway.

+But how deep do we do this for?
+Looking at `Spline` it could easily be done there, for sure.

+However -- this causes its own issues.
+At the moment, AdaptiveSpline inherits from Spline (so that `init`, `eval`, `get_x`, `get_y`, `get_xy` and `size` work on both classes).
+We can't get these through inheritance in R-wrapped versions because there would be no way of initialising the base class sensibly (assuming that an `r_Spline` would have a `Spline` object).

 ## Callbacks and functors

 There are two basic ways that callbacks are being done --